foundation-model-stack/fms-acceleration/plugins/attention-and-distributed-packing/README.md

 Transformers natively supports padding-free from v4.44.0 [see here](https://github.com/huggingface/transformers/pull/31629).
 The padding-free plugin will use the transformers library if compatible, otherwise if `transformers < v4.44.0` the plugin will use an internal implementation instead.

+## Native TRL Support for PaddingFree with DataCollatorForCompletionOnlyLM from v0.10.1
+Users will be able to use PaddingFree with untokenized data from TRL >= v0.10.1.
+The flattening of inputs and addition of `position_ids` to the batch is carried out inside `DataCollatorForCompletionOnlyLM` when keyword `padding_free` is passed to the collator.
+The plugin uses the TRL library if compatible, otherwise if `trl < v0.10.1` the plugin will use an internal implementation instead.

+If a user still passes in a pretokenized dataset, the plugin will still use `DataCollaterForFlattening` in the `collate_fn`.

 ## Running Benchmarks

 To reproduce the benchmarks, simply run the following commands,